How to say no? And more specifically, how to say no firmly without hurting the other person’s feelings?

 Now that you understand why saying no to most things is the way to go, here are the detailed steps of how to do exactly that.

-Be Kind and Start with a Positive Statement
+Be Kind and Open with a Positive Statement

 You can still be kind and friendly when saying no. We don’t want to burn bridges.